Posted in journeys to the brain stroke basics

 Posted in stroke rehabilitation walking after a stroke

-Walking sticks for stroke survivors
+Walking sticks (canes) for stroke patients

 Continue Reading...